-Traces of fiber technology on stone tools date back to 39,000 years ago.
+Traces of fiber technology on stone tools date back 39,000 years.
 Stone tools contain microscopic evidence of ancient plant technology, according to a recent study published in the journal PLOSONE.
 The study was conducted by Hermine Xhauflair of the University of the Philippines Diliman and colleagues.

-It is believed that ancient societies made extensive use of plant materials to make textiles and ropes, just as modern societies exploit the flexibility and resistance of plant fibers.
+Ancient societies are thought to have made extensive use of plant materials to make textiles and ropes, just as modern societies take advantage of the flexibility and resistance of plant fibers.
 However, plant materials like baskets and ropes are rarely preserved in the archaeological record, especially in the tropics, so prehistoric plant technology is often unknown to modern science.

-In Southeast Asia, the oldest plant fiber products are about 8,000 years old.
+In Southeast Asia, the oldest plant fiber products date back about 8,000 years.
 In this study, Xhauflair and colleagues found indirect evidence of older plant technology.

-Members of the Pala'wan community in Point Brook, Philippines process plant fibers.
+Plant fibers are processed by members of the Pala'wan community in Point Brook, Philippines.
 Source: Xhauflair et al., PLOSONE, 2023, CC-BY4.0

 This is one of the oldest evidences of fiber technology in Southeast Asia, highlighting the technological level of prehistoric peoples 39,000 years ago.
 The study also demonstrates a way to reveal hidden signs of prehistoric plant technology.
 Further research will reveal how old these techniques are, how common they were in the past, and whether modern practices in the region are the result of unbroken traditions.